luetkemj/jsrlt/tutorial/part7.md

 There is a lot happening there - let's go through it.

 First we have a utility function to clear the info bar that we'll use later.
-It doesn't actually clear the info bar so much as it draws over it.
+Notice, it doesn't actually clear the info bar so much as it draws over it.

 ```javascript
 const clearInfoBar = () =>